Warren Peacocke: Early service

 Peacocke joined the British Army on 12 December 1780, being commissioned as an ensign in the 88th Regiment of Foot.
 While officially part of the regiment, at the time of his posting to the 88th it was serving in the West Indies.
 However, there is no evidence to say that he ever served there.
 Peacocke was promoted to lieutenant on 22 May 1782 and captain-lieutenant on 14 April 1783, but in the latter year the 88th was disbanded, the American Revolutionary War having ended.
 This left Peacocke on half pay, a position in which he stayed until 1 December 1786 when he was appointed a captain in the 17th Regiment of Foot.

 Peacocke was still serving in the 17th when, in 1789, the regiment was ordered to provide soldiers to temporarily serve as marines on board Royal Navy vessels.
 As such Peacocke served on the 74-gun ship of the line HMS Colossus, guardship at Portsmouth, for six months.
 He then returned to regular service with the 17th, continuing there until 3 April 1792 when he transferred to the 59th Regiment of Foot.
 Peacocke stayed with the 59th only briefly, moving to the command of an independent company on 22 October 1793.
 He in turn quickly exchanged this command for a place in the Coldstream Guards, joining the latter regiment in the rank of lieutenant (regimental rank) and captain (army rank) on 7 November of the same year.
 (Note: Also recorded as transferring on 6 November.
 The latter rank provided Peacocke with seniority among army officers as a whole, but his regimental rank denoted his separate position within the Coldstream Guards.)

 The Coldstream Guards became Peacocke's long term regiment, with him no longer attempting any exchanges or transfers.
-He was promoted to brevet major on 1 March 1794, and on 3 May 1796 was seconded from the regiment to become aide de camp to Major-General George Nugent in Ireland.
-Peacocke was still serving in Ireland on 1 January 1798 when he was promoted to brevet lieutenant-colonel, and later in the year he was present at and served during the Irish Rebellion there.
-As such he was present at the Battle of Ballynahinch on 12 June.
+He was promoted to brevet major on 1 March 1794, and on 3 May 1796 was seconded from the regiment to become aide-de-camp to Major-General George Nugent in Ireland.
+Peacocke was still serving in Ireland on 1 January 1798 when he was promoted to brevet lieutenant-colonel, and later in the year he was present at and served in the suppression of the Irish Rebellion of 1798.
+He was present at the Battle of Ballynahinch on 12 June.
 Peacocke re-joined his regiment in the following year and travelled to fight in the Anglo-Russian invasion of Holland, but arrived there only after the fighting had ended and as the evacuation of the allied forces was occurring.
 Having returned to England, he was promoted to captain-lieutenant and lieutenant-colonel on 9 May 1800 and given command of a company within the 1st Battalion of the Coldstream Guards.